-INTRODUCTION Medical education research priorities
+Medical education research priorities

-Protected by copyright, including for uses related to text and data In 2014, Dennis et all conducted a national survey in order to explore the priorities for medical education research in Scotland as perceived by a variety of stakeholders.
-The priority setting exercise identified 21 priority areas for Scottish medical education research, falling into five broad research themes: (1) The culture of learning together in the workplace; (2) Enhancing and valuing the role of educators; (3) Curriculum integration and innovation; (4) Bridging the gap between assessment and feedback; (5) Building a resilient workforce.
-These themes and their underlying priority areas can be linked to current medical education drivers in the UK (eg, Tomorrow's Doctors,2 the Shape of Training review,3 and Promoting Excellence: standards for medical education and training4).
-The reasons given by participants for prioritising items included patient safety, quality of care, investing in the future, policy/political agendas and evidence-based education.1
+In 2014, Dennis et al.[1] conducted a national survey in order to explore the priorities for medical education research in Scotland as perceived by a variety of stakeholders.
+The priority setting exercise identified twenty-one priority areas for Scottish medical education research, falling into five broad themes: (1) The culture of learning together in the workplace; (2) Enhancing and valuing the role of educators; (3) Curriculum integration and innovation; (4) Bridging the gap between assessment and feedback; (5) Building a resilient workforce.

+These research themes and their underlying priority areas can be linked to current medical education drivers in the United Kingdom (e.g. Tomorrow's Doctors,[2] the Shape of Training review,[3] and Promoting Excellence: standards for medical education and training[4]).
+The reasons given by participants for prioritising items included patient safety, quality of care, investing in the future, policy/political agendas, and evidence-based education.[1]